Noor Wali Mehsud

-Noor Wali Mehsud (Note: نور ولی محسود) (born 26 June 1978), also known by his nom de guerre Abu Mansur Asim, is a Pakistani militant and internationally designated terrorist who served as the fourth emir of the Tehreek-i-Taliban Pakistan (TTP) since 2018.
+Noor Wali Mehsud (Note: نور ولی محسود) (born 26 June 1978), also known by his nom de guerre Abu Mansur Asim, is a Pakistani militant who has been serving as the fourth emir of the Tehreek-i-Taliban Pakistan (TTP) since 2018.
 On 22 June 2018, Mehsud was named the emir of the TTP after the former emir, Mullah Fazlullah, was killed in a US drone strike in Kunar, Afghanistan.
+He is designated terrorist by United States, United Nations, Pakistan.

-Mehsud became TTP emir during the group's weakest point since its inception, as the TTP no longer held territory in Pakistan and had been plagued by internal divisions.
+Mehsud became TTP emir during the group's weakest point since its inception, as the TTP no longer held territory in Pakistan and had been troubled by internal divisions.
 Despite this, since Mehsud's rule, the TTP appears to have "grown deadlier."
 Mehsud steered the TTP in a new direction, sparing civilians and ordering assaults only on security and law enforcement personnel, in an attempt to rehabilitate the group's image and distance them from the Islamic State – Khorasan Province (Daesh–Khorasan) militant group's extremism.